 7. Basketweave – pairs of rectangular tiles laid at 90 degrees to one another.
 Simple to achieve and a step on from a basic pattern.
 Looks completely different when two or three colours are used.

-8. Harlequin – usually uses square tiles, straight grid pattern but tiles are laid at 45 degree angle to the wall.
+8. Harlequin – usually uses square tiles in a straight grid pattern but tiles are laid at a 45-degree angle to the wall.